 Marketers today often use generational marketing and segment consumers by age ranges.
-While an important part of segmentation, generational marketing creates broad, overgeneralized and ineffective messaging.
+While an important part of segmentation, generational marketing creates broad, overgeneralized, and ineffective messaging.

-For example: Consumers in the Millennial age generation (born in 1982-2004) could currently be going through one of the following life stages: college, moving out, getting married or having kids.
-An effective message to a Millennial in college is not the same message as a Millennial who is having kids.
-Instead, marketers need to use key milestones in consumers’ lives to reach them at the right moment with a personalized and relevant offer.
+For example, consumers in the Millennial age generation (born in 1981-1996) could currently be going through many different life stages: moving out, getting married, buying a home, having kids, or have been parents for many years already.
+An effective message to a Millennial who is just moving out is not the same as a Millennial who is college hunting with their children.

 Our research shows that a word-of-mouth recommendation scores highly across adults going through most milestones.

-Our research shows that 41 percent of consumers are influenced by reviews from friends or family when it comes to making a financial decision, and 49 percent recommend credit cards and banking services to others several times a year.
+Our research shows that 41 percent of consumers are influenced by reviews from friends or family when making a financial decision, and 49 percent recommend credit cards and banking services to others several times a year.

-Often not long after marriage, Newly Independents have established a long-term living situation and are starting families.
-Their primary purchases revolve around clothing, toys, electronics, food and furniture for their new child(ren).
-In fact, 43 percent of new parents plan on buying new furniture for their child, 33 percent are beginning a new home renovation and 61 percent of new parents intend to buy a new tablet or other technology.
+Often, not long after marriage, Newly Independents have established a long-term living situation and are starting families.
+Their primary purchases revolve around clothing, toys, electronics, food, and furniture for their new child(ren).
+In fact, 43 percent of new parents plan on buying new furniture for their child, 33 percent are beginning a new home renovation, and 61 percent of new parents intend to buy a new tablet or other technology.

 Post-Parenting and Retirement

 As children grow up and transition into college, most parents are thinking about retirement and dedicating time to personal hobbies.
 One major hobby during this life stage is traveling.
 In fact, the baby boomer generation is the most likely to travel both domestically and abroad—they average about 4-5 trips a year.

 During the pandemic, older travelers’ plans were disrupted and over half say they took fewer trips than anticipated in 2021.
 But they saved their money and vacation days and are returning to travel with larger budgets and more time to explore.